I am a light summer. Light/Pastel Colours.

 Does it Matter What Colour You Wear Below Your Waist?

 What you can see from both these examples is that the most successful outfits are those that relate to a person’s overall colouring and value, creating harmony with their features as a whole.
-So to answer your first question, does it matter what you wear below your waist?
+So to answer your first question, does it matter what color you wear below your waist?
 My answer is yes!
 Even though those colours below your waist are not reflecting unflattering colours onto your face, we still see them and when those colours are unrelated to your colouring, they draw attention to themselves!

 Black Accessories When Your Ideal Value is Light